 Tinkering with humans

 Brain – computer links.
-We can also link the human brain to computers that allow people to “enrich” themselves with the intelligence or memory of computers or to listen directly to music.
-There are people with built-in chips that can log in to their computer, home or at the bank.
-Experiments are also done with brain-computer connections, so that you can operate a device with thinking power.
-And of course technology helps many people with physical defects to regain a decent life: from artificial legs and arms to digital replacements for your eyes or ears.
-In short: a range of possibilities unfolded to make modified people.
-Undoubtedly, the tech giants will also come with consumer gadgets in this area.
+We are also able to link the human brain to computers allowing people to “enrich” themselves with the intelligence or memory of computers, or to listen directly to music.
+Some people have built-in chips that can log in to their computers, homes or bank accounts.
+Experiments are done with brain-computer connections, so that you can operate a device through brain power.
+And of course technology helps many people with physical defects to regain a decent life: from artificial legs and arms to digital replacements of your eyes or ears.
+In short: a range of possibilities has unfolded to create modified people.
+Undoubtedly, the tech giants will also come up with consumer gadgets in this area.
 How should we deal with this?

 Limits to manufacturability?
 How should you view this from the technology side?
-Do you have to make everything possible that is possible or are there limits?
-And if so: who should set those limits?
-We will have to find answers to the question where, how and when certain technology can be used.
-If we do “nothing”, there will undoubtedly be many incidents in the coming years, such as now with the Chinese babies.
-The CRISPR-Cas technique with which DNA parts can be cut and pasted is extremely simple and can be carried out with cheap means.
-Making a brain link with a computer, as the Cyborgs do, is a bit more complex, but influencing data systems with the brain might be easy to learn.
+Should you develop or engineer everything that is possible or are there limits?
+And if so: who should set these limits?
+We will have to find answers to the question where, how and when certain technology can be applied.
+If we do “nothing”, there will undoubtedly be many incidents in the coming years, as was recently shown in the case of the Chinese babies.
+The CRISPR-Cas technique with which DNA parts can be cut and pasted is extremely simple and can be carried out cheaply.
+Making a brain link with a computer, like the cyborgs, is a bit more complex, but influencing data systems with brain power might be easy to learn.